andrei-balescu/learning-courses/youtube.com/Master Design Patterns & SOLID Principles in C# - Full OOP Course for Beginners/DesignPatterns/Behavioral/readme.md

 The Observer Pattern involves an object, known as the subject maintaining a list of its dependent objects, called observers and notifying them automatically of any state changes.

 The Observer pattern is also know as a publPublish and Subscribe (pub and sub).
 It publishes changes in its states and it's subscribers (observers) subscribe to those events.

+## Mediator Pattern
+The Mediator Pattern defined an object (the Mediator) that describes how a set of objects interact with each other, therefore reducing lots of chaotic dependencies between those objects.

+**Example**: Let's say we have a blog that lists all of your posts and you can select a post and then edit that post's title.